Cosmetic Fillings & Inlays

 Dr. Kim Daxon and Dr. Ken Grundset can help you determine if you are better suited for inlays or cosmetic fillings.
 Each restoration has its unique purpose and set of benefits.
 In general, fillings are performed for minor decay and small cavities while inlays are reserved for more significant damage.
 In some cases, the decay is significant enough that it requires an onlay or a dental crown to protect the tooth and restore function.
 In addition, inlays typically last longer than cosmetic fillings because they are made of durable materials like gold and porcelain.

-Contact Dr. Daxon and Dr. Grundset to learn more about cosmetic fillings & inlays are right for you.
+Contact Dr. Daxon and Dr. Grundset to learn more about cosmetic fillings & inlays today.